myFavShrimp/arc/README.md

 #### Properties

 - `path`: Path to the file (can be read and set, setting renames the file)
+- `file_name`: The name of the file without the directory path
 - `content`: Text content of the file (can be read and set)
 - `permissions`: File permissions (can be read and set as numeric mode)